 However, if we think logically, then how many out of those 6 million must have traveled to make a difference to the life of those in need in Thailand?

-Rather that waiting for someone else to be an inspiration, why don’t you start the noble job by yourself with our help and spread smile among the ones who deserve.
+Rather than waiting for someone else to be an inspiration, why don’t you start the noble job by yourself with our help and spread smile among the ones who deserve.

 A volunteer travel opportunity in Thailand is always better than a regular holiday visit.